mabuchilab/NiceLib/docs/index.rst

     task.StartTask()

-``cffi`` greatly improves wrapping C libraries in Python, by allowing you to load header files directly, instead of writing mind-numbing ctypes boilerplate.
-However it's not perfect---in particular, it makes only a feeble attempt at preprocessing header files, meaning that in any non-trivial case you'll have to preprocess them yourself, either manually or by running e.g. the gcc preprocessor (it currently won't even handle a ``#define`` of a negative constant!).
+The awesome ``cffi`` package greatly improves wrapping C libraries in Python by allowing you to load header files directly, instead of manually churning out mind-numbing ``ctypes`` boilerplate.
+However it's not perfect---in particular, it makes only a feeble attempt at preprocessing header files, meaning that in any non-trivial case you'll have to preprocess them yourself, either manually or by running e.g.  the gcc preprocessor (``cffi`` currently won't even handle a ``#define`` of a negative constant!).
 NiceLib provides preprocessing facilities that aim to allow you to use unmodified header files to generate a "compiled" ffi module, without requiring a C compiler.

-NiceLib's preprocessor has basic support for both object-like and (simple) function-like macros, which it translates into equivalent[#]_ portable Python source code.
+NiceLib's preprocessor has basic support for both object-like and (simple) function-like macros, which it translates into equivalent [#]_ portable Python source code.
 For example

 .. code-block:: c